Florida school district updates mask policy after hundreds line up outside chiropractor for mask opt-out

 AMID COVID SURGE, SCHOOL MASK MANDATES SUPPORTED BY MOST PARENTS: POLL

-"The School Board’s emergency face mask policy mandates that students and employees wear face masks unless they meet certain exceptions or qualify for legally-required accommodations," Whealy said.
+"The School Board’s emergency face mask policy mandates that students and employees wear face masks unless they meet certain exceptions or qualify for legally required accommodations," Whealy said.

-The District is now only accepting mask medical exemptions from medical doctors, osteopathic physicians, or advanced nurse practitioners.
+The district is now only accepting mask medical exemptions from medical doctors, osteopathic physicians or advanced nurse practitioners.

 Bryan Kessler, an attorney for the clinic’s lead chiropractor, Dr. Dan Busch, told Fox News that the school policy’s update was "concerning."